How to Apply/FAQs

 3. When is the course due to be run?

-Our aim presently is to run the course in February 2026
+Our aim presently is to run the course from September 2026

-Overview of the course: 5 online modules (3 hour sessions over 4 weeks), 4 days in person (09:00-17:00, London or South Africa Feb 2026) and an ongoing commitment to guided mentorship over six months from Safe Sets trainers.
+Overview of the course: 10 online modules (1 X orientation session + 9 learning sessions for 2 hours, once a week over 10 weeks), 5 days in person (09:00-17:00 in London Nov/Dec 2026) and an ongoing commitment to guided mentorship over six months from Safe Sets trainers.

 Proposed dates: